-Want to void the protection and security you gained when purchasing a life insurance policy?
+Want to give up the protection and security you gained when purchasing a life insurance policy?
 Let it lapse.

 Simply put, a lapse occurs when premium payments on a life insurance policy are missed and, depending on the type of insurance, the cash value is exhausted.
 “Lapse” is shorthand for a “lapse in coverage,” which means the policy will no longer pay a death benefit for the insured person.